lflenley/logistic_growth/README.md

 - **'plot_logistic_and_exponential_model.R'**

 This file was created for question 3 of this assignment.
-It defines the logistic growth function, the exponential growth function, and the parameters of the model.
+It defines the logistic growth function, the exponential growth function, and the parameters of the models.
 It then plots 2 graphs comparing the logistic and exponential growth functions to the data, and saves these graphs to the folder 'figures'.
 The first graph covers the full time range of the experimental data, and the second graph covers a smaller time range, so the functions can be compared in more detail.

 Results
 ---